18 Cooling Products That Can Help Relieve Pain

 Cooling mats may be created for dogs, but that doesn’t mean humans can’t use them too.
 If you prefer cold over heat to help ease your pain, these large, weighted mats are perfect for covering and soothing large areas of your body.

 “Cooling mats,” recommended Lindsay Warren.
-“The big one is made for dogs (shoutout to American Kennel Club) but it also doubles as a weighted lap pad.”
+“The big one is made for dogs but it also doubles as a weighted lap pad.”

 Buy the cooling mat above for $12.99 from Amazon.

 14. Rice Pack

 A rice pack can either be microwaved or frozen to provide hot or cold therapy on parts of your body affected by chronic pain.

 Kelly Vanderwell said, “Rice bags – the kind that are microwaveable, you can also stick them in the freezer.”